A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Preliminaries

+For instance, planning problems are naturally formalised as constructive graph search problems.
+A solution is a \emph{plan} (a sequence of actions) that transforms the starting state into a goal state.
+The neighbourhood function gives a list of states reachable by a single action from a state.
+The goal check indicates whether a state is a goal, and the edge cost indicates how costly it is to use a certain action (how it affects the solution quality).
+In this work we will assume that the edge cost is 1 for all edges.

 A heuristic may give an estimate of how close the given state is to a goal state (in terms of edge cost).
-An important class of heuristics are the \emph{admissible} ones, that never overestimate the distance. \emph{Consistent heuristics} additionally respect the triangle inequality.
-The properties of the heuristics may be given in the contract.
-The contract is not formalised here, but may be given as a dictionary of known problem properties.
+In this paper, we disregard the additional complexities arising from the use of heuristic functions (for details, see \citet{Pearl1984,Russell2010,Edelkamp2012}).

+A second kind of graph search problems are problems where only the final solution matters, and not the path of how to get there.
+These problems are sometimes called local search problems:

-\begin{definition}[Local graph search problem] A \emph{local graph search problem} consists of a \emph{state space $S$} together with the following efficiently computable functions: \begin{enumerate} \item Neighbourhood $N: S \to 2^S$ \item Constraint $C: S \to \{0, 1\}$ \item Objective function $Q: S\to \SetR$ \item Contract (continuity properties of the objective function) \end{enumerate} Item \ref{it:contract2} is optional.
-A \emph{local solution} is a state $s\in S$, $C(s)=1$, and its \emph{solution quality} is $Q(s)$. \end{definition} In local graph search problems, the goal is to find an $s\in S$ that satisfies the constraints $C$ and achieves as high objective value as possible.
-An objective function $Q$ is \emph{(Lipschitz) continuous with respect to the neighbourhood topology with Lipschitz constant $d$} if $|Q(v_1)-Q(v_2)|<d$ whenever $v_1$ and $v_2$ are neighbours.
-Lipschitz continuity can make a problem easier, as it allows the objective values of surrounding nodes to be estimated from the current target value.
+\begin{definition}[Local graph search problem] A \emph{local graph search problem} consists of a \emph{state space $S$} together with the following efficiently computable functions: \begin{enumerate} \item Neighbourhood $N: S \to 2^S$ \item Constraint $C: S \to \{0, 1\}$ \item Objective function $Q: S\to \SetR$ \end{enumerate} A \emph{local solution} is a state $s\in S$, $C(s)=1$, and its \emph{solution quality} is $Q(s)$. \end{definition} In local graph search problems, the goal is to find a $v\in S$ that satisfies the constraints $C$ and achieves as high objective value as possible.
+The search for an optimal circuit layout is one example of a problem that naturally formalises as a local graph search problems.
+Neighbours are reached by modifying the current layout (changing one connection), and the objective function incorporates the component cost and the energy efficiency of the layout.
+The constraint disqualifies circuits that fail the specifications.